Holomorphically finitely generated Hopf algebras and quantum Lie groups: Cocommutative HFG Hopf algebras of the form : General results

 Note that we can assume that $G$ is linear \cite[Theorem~5.3(A)]{Ar19}.
 So $G$ can be considered as a non-singular affine variety.
-Then $\cO_{exp}(G)$ contains the algebra $\cR(G)$ of regular functions on~$G$ [ibid., Theorem~5.10] and the algebra homomorphism $\cR(G)\to\cO_{exp}(G)$ has dense range [ibid., Corollary~5.11].
-Therefore the induced linear map is injective.
-Here $\cR(G)$ is endowed with the strongest locally convex topology and so $\Der(\cR(G),\CC)$ is just the space of all point derivations at the identity.
+Then $\mathcal{O}_{exp}(G)$ contains the algebra ${\mathcal R}(G)$ of regular functions on~$G$ [ibid., Theorem~5.10] and the algebra homomorphism ${\mathcal R}(G)\to\mathcal{O}_{exp}(G)$ has dense range [ibid., Corollary~5.11] (see a short proof in \cite{ArDP}).
+Therefore the induced linear map

+is injective.
+Here ${\mathcal R}(G)$ is endowed with the strongest locally convex topology and so $\mathop{\mathrm{Der}}({\mathcal R}(G),\mathbb{C})$ is just the space of all point derivations at the identity.
 Since~$G$ contains no singular point, the latter space can be identified with the tangent space at identity, which is finite dimensional. \end{proof}